nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 The `playerDir` vector is a unit vector (i.e. length 1).

+Along with the interface `Vec2`, I'll be using [a few very simple utility functions for adding, subtracting, and multiplying vectors](https://github.com/nielssp/raycasting-notes/blob/main/src/util.ts).

 ### Casting rays

 To cast rays we'll start at the left side of the screen, then move right one column at the time.
 To determine the angle of each screen column we'll need a vector that describes the orientation of the camera/screen relative to the map.
-If we rotate the player's direction vector counterclockwise by 90 degrees:
+If we rotate the player's direction vector clockwise by 90 degrees we get a vector that represents the direction of the screen:

 ```typescript
 const cameraPlane = {